Cooper-Frye sampling with short-range repulsion

 \section{Conclusions and outlook}

 This study introduced short-range repulsive correlations into the Cooper-Frye hadron sampling procedure.
-This has been achieved by means of a rejection sampling step that prohibits any two particles with repulsive interactions from overlapping in the coordinate space, effectively modeling the excluded volume phenomenon.
-The effect introduces negative correlations between particles that are visible in normalized cumulants of their distributions.
+This has been achieved through a rejection sampling step that prohibits any two particles with repulsive interactions from overlapping in the coordinate space, effectively modeling the excluded volume phenomenon.
+The effect introduces negative correlations between particles visible in normalized cumulants of their distributions.
 The new method -- called the \fsampler~-- incorporates this effect and simultaneously allows for both the canonical and grand-canonical treatments of the QCD conserved charges.

-\fsampler~was validated in a periodic box setup, where the method yields the behavior of the scaled variance of particle number which is consistent with the equation of state of hard spheres. \fsampler~was then used to model the excluded volume effect in (anti)baryon-(anti)baryon interactions at the particlization stage of heavy-ion collisions in a broad collision energy range, $\sNN = 2.4-2760$~GeV.
+\fsampler~was validated in a periodic box setup, where the method yields the behavior of the scaled variance of particle number, which is consistent with the equation of state of hard spheres. \fsampler~was then used to model the excluded volume effect in (anti)baryon-(anti)baryon interaction at the particlization stage of heavy-ion collisions in a broad collision energy range, $\sNN = 2.4-2760$~GeV.
 In a longitudinally boost-invariant scenario at LHC energies, the new method produces the behavior of net proton cumulants up to the fourth order, which is consistent with an earlier study of~\cite{Vovchenko:2020kwg} that used the so-called subensemble sampler.